-Canada’s war dead for the First World War numbers almost 60 000, scattered across France and the UK, and even some buried in Canada itself.
+Canada’s war dead for the First World War numbers over 60 000, scattered across France and the UK, and even some buried in Canada.
 Violent death on the front was certainly the most prevalent, but many participants also died of illness; the outbreak of the Spanish influenza killed more people in the years following the war than during the war.
-Illness, though not hugely common, still killed men and women in the primes of their lives; it wasn’t only shells that one had to watch for.
+Illness, though not hugely common, still killed men and women in the prime of their lives; it wasn’t only shells that one had to watch for

 William Mitchell enlisted with the 67th Battalion in September 1915, at the age of 27.
 A tailor, he had left his childhood home in St.Catharines, Ontario and worked in Victoria before his enlistment.
 Mitchell trained with the battalion at Willow’s Camp in Victoria and later embarked to Europe with them in the spring of 1916, arriving at Bramshott Camp as part of the 4th Division.
 The 67th Battalion was destined for the Somme, but William Mitchell would not go with his comrades.
 He died of cirrhosis of the liver on 27 June 1916 and was buried in the Bramshott (St. Mary) Churchyard; Private Mitchell joined the 6 767 members of the CEF who died of disease.